-Protectakote & Protectakote UVR can be easily applied with either a brush or for the best results with a textured roller.
+Protectakote & Protectakote UVR can be easily applied by either stippling with a brush or for the best results, particularly on larger areas with a textured honeycomb roller.
 NVP keep a large range of different size rollers suitable for most applications.
 For information on spray application please refer to the section on spray application or see the general application instructions .

 What surfaces can I apply it to?

 Painted surfaces, some plastics and rubbers, steel, aluminium, fibreglass, wood, concrete and galvanized steel.
 It is essential that all surfaces be properly prepared for a good bond, as specified in the application instructions.
 Depending on the surface and condition a primer might be required.

 If you are unsure we always recommend doing a test patch on a small inconspicuous area first.